One of the questions that real estate agents often get from consumers is “how accurate are Zillow home value estimates.”

 Here are more things to ponder:

-- Zillow doesn’t know that the town data card is wrong and you really only have 3 bedrooms not 4.
+- Zillow doesn’t know that the town data card is wrong and you really only have three bedrooms, not four.

 - Zillow doesn’t know you have a $20,000 structural crack in your foundation that needs repair.